Is Microbial Growth affecting your Quality of Life?

 How does microbial growth happen?

 Microbial growth occurs when an air conditioning system cools and heats and condensation is created and collects in small pools.
 Condensation lines are installed to remove excess water away from the air system, however the small amount of water manages to collect around coils within the unit.
 The standing water is a breeding ground for the microbial growth.
-This is hazardous, as the bacteria can affect indoor air quality.
+This is hazardous, as the bacteria can affect your indoor air quality.

-Mold and bacteria build up on air conditioning systems can also decrease airflow, efficiency, reduce equipment lifespan and potentially produce higher electric bills.
+Mold and bacteria build up on your air conditioning systems can also decrease airflow, efficiency, reduce equipment lifespan and potentially produce higher electric bills.

-How do you prevent microbial growth?
+How do you prevent microbial growth within your HVAC system?

 To prevent microbial growth from altering the air quality in your home, routine maintenance and cleaning of your HVAC unit is highly recommended.
-Regular maintenance prevents microbiological growth from forming.
+Regular AC system maintenance prevents microbiological growth from forming.